Compact Hermitian symmetric spaces, coadjoint orbits, and the dynamical stability of the Ricci flow: The proof of Theorem

 The following lemma shows that the stability integral (\ref{KKstab}) can be thought of as an element of ${\mathbb{R}[\mathfrak{g}]^{G}}$. \begin{lemma} Let $I^{k}:\mathfrak{g}\rightarrow\mathbb{R}$ be defined by

 Then $I^{k}$ is a (possibly trivial) $\mathrm{Ad}_{G}$-invariant, homogenous, degree$-k$ polynomial. \end{lemma} \begin{proof} The $\mathrm{Ad}_{G}$-invariance was demonstrated in Lemma \ref{f_mv_lem}.
 The fact that the function is a homogenous, degree-$k$ polynomial is straightforward if one picks a basis of $\mathfrak{g}$ and then calculates in coordinates. \end{proof} We now give the proof of Theorem \ref{ThmCST}. \begin{proof} We note by Proposition \ref{Proptorstab}, we might as well assume that a destabilising eigenfunction is of the form $f_{D}$ for $D \in \mathfrak{t}_{reg}\cap\mathfrak{t}_{c}$.
 If the symmetric space is not a Grassmanian then it is of the form $G/H$ with $G$ being one of the groups $B_{n},D_{n},E_{6}$ or $E_{7}$.
 Lemma \ref{homflem} shows that $I^{3}$ is a degree $3$, homogenous $G$-invariant polynomial and so by the Chevalley restriction theorem yields a degree 3 element of ${\mathbb{R}[\mathfrak{t}]^{W}}$.
 However, the above table shows this function must vanish unless $G=D_{3} = SO(6) =A_{3}$.
-One can show that $SO(6)/U(3) \cong \mathbb{CP}^{3}$ and $Q_{4} \cong Gr(2,4)$ and so the stability of these spaces follows from the type $A_{n}$ consideration. \end{proof} The fact that the integral \ref{KKstab} vanishes on the spaces $Gr_{k}(\mathbb{C}^{2k})$ is a consequence of the calculation in section \ref{sec:5}, specifically Equation (\ref{Efinal}).\\ \\ We also note that this method of proof also shows that the functions $f_{\eta}$ defined by Equation (\ref{ef_def}) have mean value $0$ (which was demonstrated explicitly in Lemma \ref{f_mv_lem}).
+One can show that $SO(6)/U(3) \cong \mathbb{CP}^{3}$ and $Q_{4} \cong Gr(2,4)$ and so the stability of these spaces follows from the type $A_{n}$ consideration. \end{proof}

+We also note that this method of proof also shows that the functions $f_{\eta}$ defined by Equation (\ref{ef_def}) have mean value $0$ (which was demonstrated explicitly in Lemma \ref{f_mv_lem}).
 This follows as there are no non-zero homogeneous, degree $1$ polynomials that are invariant under the Weyl groups of the compact connected Lie groups we are considering in this article.